Square (video game company): 2000–2003: The Spirits Within, final years

-2001–2003: Final years, merger

-Upon its release in 2001, The Spirits Within was met with mixed critical reception, and grossed only $85 million.
-Labelled as a box-office bomb, the film damaged Square's finances, and led to the closing of Square Pictures.
-Following both the failure of The Spirits Within and a delay to Final Fantasy X (2001) for the PlayStation 2, Square suffered a financial loss for the first time, prompting Sakaguchi, Takechi, and director Masatsugu Hiramatsu to resign from their positions.
+Following both the failure of The Spirits Within and a delay of Final Fantasy X (2001) for the PlayStation 2, Square suffered a financial loss for the first time, prompting Sakaguchi, Takechi, and director Masatsugu Hiramatsu to resign from their positions.
 Sakaguchi was kept on as executive producer for Final Fantasy, while Takechi and Hiramatsu were retained as external consultants.
 This period left Sakaguchi in a state of low morale.
 In late 2001, Suzuki stepped down as President, and was replaced by Wada.
 Yosuke Matsuda became Senior Vice President.
-Ito also left during this period to work as a freelance composer.
+Kenji Ito also left during this period to work as a freelance composer.
+Prior to the film's release, rival company Enix was proposing merging with another game company to alleviate development costs, opening serious discussions with Square in 2000.
+Square's financial losses with The Spirits Within prompted Enix to halt discussions.

-Following its financial losses, Square agreed to sell Sony a 19% stake in the company.
-Due to their still precarious financial situation and the softening console rivalry between Sony and Nintendo with the release of Microsoft's Xbox, Square successfully reached out to Nintendo to begin development for their hardware again.
-Square began development on Final Fantasy Crystal Chronicles for the GameCube in late 2001.
 Under Wada, the company underwent restructuring with the intent of streamlining production and resources, and cutting development costs to increase profits.
-It also began production on a direct sequel to Final Fantasy X, titled Final Fantasy X-2 (2003); this broke with the common approach under Sakaguchi, who disliked direct sequels.
+After evaluation of its financial position, and with changes to the console war due to Microsoft's Xbox, Square opened talks with Nintendo for the first time since their breakup in the 1990s.
+The talks were successful, with Final Fantasy Crystal Chronicles beginning development for the GameCube in late 2001.
+Square also began production on Final Fantasy X-2, the first direct sequel to a Final Fantasy game.
 Final Fantasy X-2 was Sakaguchi's last credited project at Square, and he left the company in 2003.
-Another project in development at the time was Kingdom Hearts (2002), Nomura's directorial debut.
+Around this time, Square also began development on Kingdom Hearts (2002), with Nomura making his directorial debut.
 The game was a collaboration between Square and The Walt Disney Company, blending Disney characters with Final Fantasy elements in an original story.
-Kingdom Hearts was also Shimomura's last project as an in-house composer before she left and went freelance in 2002.
+Kingdom Hearts was Shimomura's last project as an in-house composer before going freelance in 2002.
+Also released in 2002 was the Japanese version of Final Fantasy XI, the company's first MMORPG.
+Conceived by Sakaguchi, it was developed by the Chrono team and led by Ishii.
+Final Fantasy XI and its first expansion was Kato's last work for Square before leaving in 2002 to go freelance.

-A merger with rival company Enix had been under discussion since 2000, but Square's financial losses prompted Enix to halt discussions.
-Following the commercial success of Final Fantasy X and Kingdom Hearts, talks went ahead on the merger with Enix as Square's finances stabilized; Wada described it as a merger of two companies "at their height".
-Despite this, some shareholders had doubts about the merger, notably Miyamoto, who would find himself holding significantly less shares and having a smaller controlling stake if the deal went ahead as initially planned.
+Following the commercial success of Final Fantasy X and Kingdom Hearts, Square and Enix resumed talks and agreed to merge their two companies.
+Wada described it as a merger of two companies "at their height".
+Despite this, the merger had its skeptics, particularly Miyamoto who did not want to see his controlling stake diluted in a merged company.
 Miyamoto's issue was resolved by altering the exchange ratio to one Square share for 0.81 Enix shares, and the merger was greenlit.
-The merger resulted in Square Enix being formed on April 1, 2003, with Enix as the surviving corporate entity and Square dissolving its departments and subsidiaries into the new company.
+Square Enix was formed on April 1, 2003, with Enix as the surviving corporate entity and Square dissolving its departments and subsidiaries into the new company.
 Around 80% of Square's staff transitioned into Square Enix.
+Square's final release was the Japanese version of X-2.